-Name Lab Section Pr oble m Statement: How are the pressure and volume of a gas sample related?
-I. Da ta Collection: A. activity in the Gas Sa imulation program and observe and describe, in the space below, the mple window.
-Consider using the some or all of the following terms in icles, atoms, molecules, collisions, velocity, energy, force. В. function and trace th the window is colored differently than the others.
-Enable the tracking path of a particle from one side of the screen to the other in the space nanges in velocity or direction that you observe.
+Name Lab Section Pr oble m Statement: How ar the pressure and volume of a gas sample related?
+I. Da ta Collection: A. activity in the Gas S imulation program and observe and describe, in the space below mple window.
+Consider using the some or all of the following tericles, atoms, molecules, collisions, velocity, energy, force. В. function and trace th the window is colored differently than the others.
+Enable the trae path of a particle from one side of the screen to the other in the nanges in velocity or direction that you observe.